threefoldtecharchive/rivine/extensions/authcointx/README.md

 		"deauthaddresses": [
 			"019e9b6f2d43a44046b62836ce8d75c935ff66cbba1e624b3e9755b98ac176a08dac5267b2c8ee",
 		],
+		// arbitrary data, can contain anything as long as it
+		// fits within 83 bytes, and is optional "arbitrarydata": "dGVzdC4uLiAxLCAyLi4uIDM="
 		// fulfillment which fulfills the AuthCondition,
 		// can be any type of fulfillment as long as it is
 		// valid AND fulfills the AuthCondition